 EU poised to launch its first green bond

 The issuance of green bonds is that rare thing: a strategy on which the EU and UK agree.
-That is especially welcome because achieving net zero will require the participation of enormous volumes of private capital.
+That is a good thing as achieving net zero will require the participation of enormous volumes of private capital.

 The EU is set to launch its first green bond this week, as part of the funding for the Next Generation EU (NGEU) budget.
 This follows a busy 15 months in which the EU has issued more than €90 billion of social bonds to help nation states cope with the coronavirus pandemic.